pmahnke/mahnke-cocktails/recipe_processed/wi_old_fashioned.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware:"
+      "text": "Glassware:"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Low Ball"
+      "text": "Low Ball"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Crushed Ice"
+      "text": "Crushed Ice"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Orange slice and a cocktail cherry" },
+      "text": "Garnish: Orange slice and a cocktail cherry" },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Add the 2 wedges of orange and the cocktail cherry to the glass and muddle.
+      "text": "Special Prep: Add the 2 wedges of orange and the cocktail cherry to the glass and muddle.
 Add the remaining ingredients.
 Top with the wash of choice."
     },
     {
       "@type": "HowToStep",